kyma-project/istio/docs/user/troubleshooting/03-45-jobs-cant-finish.md

 Pods created by Jobs remain stuck in the `NotReady` status after the main containers have finished.

 ## Cause
+By default, the Istio module injects `istio-proxy` containers as native sidecars.
+However, you can also set the annotation `sidecar.istio.io/nativeSidecar` annotation to `"false"` for a specific Pod.
+This annotation overwrites the default setting and indicates that instead of native sidecars, the annotated Pod must be injected with a regular sidecar container.

-The `istio-proxy` sidecar runs as a regular sidecar container, independently of the application container.
+When the `istio-proxy` container is a regular sidecar container, it runs independently of the application container.
 There is no mechanism that shuts down the `istio-proxy` sidecar when the main container completes its tasks.
 Consequently, the Pod is also running.

 ## Solution

-Inject `istio-proxy` as a native sidecar container.

-To do this, set the `sidecar.istio.io/nativeSidecar` annotation in the Pod template to `"true"`.

-See the following example:
+Check if your Pod or the Pod's template contains the annotation `sidecar.istio.io/nativeSidecar: "false"`.
+See the following example of a Job annotated with `sidecar.istio.io/nativeSidecar: "false"`:

 ```
 apiVersion: batch/v1